Is Solar Worth It in Delaware? (2023 Homeowner's Guide)

 Yes, solar panels will boost your property value in Delaware.
 According to estimates from Zillow, the average home jumps in value by around 4.1% when solar panels are installed, which is an average increase of $13,724 in Delaware.
 Only panels installed using solar loans and cash purchases will cause this value increase; solar leases and power purchase agreements (PPAs) will not affect your home value positively.

 Yes, permits are required to install solar panels on your home in Delaware.
-The permitting process adds a bit to your installation costs, but it ensures your panels are installed and connected to the grid properly.
+The permitting process adds a bit to your installation expenses, but it ensures your panels are installed and connected to the grid properly.
 Your solar installer will likely handle the entire permitting process for you so that you don’t have to worry about filing for permits or final inspections.

 While it’s possible to DIY solar panel installation in Delaware, it’s not recommended.
-Installing panels is dangerous and can lead to costly mistakes, so the potential savings on labor costs typically isn’t worth the risk.
+Installing panels is dangerous and can lead to expensive mistakes, so the potential savings on labor typically isn’t worth the risk.
 We recommend leaving the work to licensed and insured professionals who have the experience to get the job done correctly.